TheRaZZeRApp/BibFormatter/README.md

 ## Release History

+* 0.18.12
+    * Add: Command to generate a publisher
 * 0.17.12
     * Add: Command to Format DOIs
     * Add: Option to add every Type/Key in an argument (#)